qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 * Look for on the menu entry :menuselection:`Vector Selection --> Extract by location` within :menuselection:`Processing --> Toolbox`.

-* Set up the algorithm dialog like the following picture:
+* Set up the algorithm dialog like in the following picture:

 .. image:: img/location_select_dialog.png
    :align: center